 - Click on Decrypt/verify on the toolbar.
 A file open dialog box will appear.
 Navigate to the folder where you saved the Electrum download files and select the signature file.
 In the Win 10 file dialog box it should have a type of “OpenPGP Text File”.

-For the record an invalid sig looks like this:
+For the record an invalid sig looks like this.
+It should say invalid signature:

 Note that the next time you want to verify an electrum download you can skip step 3 since you already have Thomas’ key in your key ring.